andrii-bodnar/crowdin-in-context-demo/README.md

 To add a new locale you need to add new language file to the `src/locales` directory and add an option to the `src/components/LocaleSwitcher.vue`.

+To use your own Crowdin project, you should upload `src/locales/en.json` file to the Crowdin project and then replace `src/locales/ach.json` (in the repository) with your In-Context language strings.

 ## Additional links

 - [Knowledge base](https://support.crowdin.com/in-context-localization/)